MattWindsor91/roslyn/concepts/docs/issues.md

 - Is there a way to encode these propagations without type parameters?
 - If not right now, is there a way a CLR change could help us do this?

+# Language Interactions #

+This section notes issues where combinations of concepts and other C# features don't work well together, or fight for developer mindshare, and so on.

+**Note:** Most of this section comes from the 2016 internship writeup, and may be out of date.

+## Concepts vs. interfaces ##

+Concepts are, semantically, just interfaces with access to defaults, operator overloading, and ability to become an implicit parameter.
+It is unclear as to whether this warrants a new syntactic form when we could just use interfaces.
+Conversely, there has been much discussion about whether concepts completely subsume interfaces (making them obsolete), which would pose tensions with regards to existing code using interfaces.

+### Solution ###

+We could unify concepts with interfaces, but this would require some design to ensure the result is not unduly confusing (and the semantics of concept witnesses would need to change).
+Removing interfaces entirely is impossible due to backwards compatibility and interop, and phasing them out of the BCL is unlikely, so if concepts do subsume interfaces the way forwards is unclear.

+## Concept witnesses vs. constraints on non-concepts ##

+Concept witnesses cannot be constrained both by a concept and a non-concept syntactically, but there is nothing preventing this in separate compilation, and it is unknown whether this should be permitted or forbidden.

+### Solution ###

+Decide whether to forbid these as present or accommodate them somehow.

+## Defaults vs. member access on a direct instance ##

+Calling into an instance directly which is missing an implementation method doesn't work: it should call into the default instead.

+### Solution ###

+We should change name resolution to do a better job of this.

+## Defaults vs. interfaces ##

+There are plans to implement default members on interfaces soon, with a CLR change.
+This might subsume our defaults implementation completely, and will almost certainly have violently different semantics.

+### Solution ###

+If this happens, we should switch to using the new approach where possible.

+## Type inference vs. variance ##

+There is no support for variance in the type inferrer: it will only substitute for direct matches of a type.
+This would be useful for allowing, for example, concept enumerables to be cast to a more general element type.

+### Solution ##

+We could overhaul the type inferrer to do variance-sensitive substitutions (see the discussions on removing unification).

+## Type inference vs. coercions ##

+Similarly, the type inferrer can't try instances whose types are an implicit cast from the types given, even if the witness type is an interface or superclass of the parameter type.

+### Solution ###

+This would need a weaker unification system that allows coercions, and a 'weighting system' (or tie breaker) whereby the least coerced instance wins.

+## Operator overloads vs. existing operator overloads ##

+Operator overloads in Concept-C# are so different from C# operator overloads (instance vs static, different type rules) that this poses a poor interaction with existing C# features.

+### Solution ###

+Unknown at this stage; this would need careful design.

+## Scoping rules vs. existing scoping rules ##

+Currently concept methods and operators are injected in front of class scope whenever they are mentioned in a where clause.
+This jars with the existing C# notion of scope (these new methods completely hide class members, for instance), and is confusing.

+### Solution ###

+We could disable implicit uses of concept methods, but it is unclear what to do for operators.
+Alternatively, we could move to a more bespoke scoping system outside of binders, perhaps taking cues from extension method resolution.